 On the outside, this may seem like the best problem to have – you’ve inherited money or received an unexpected windfall and there is so much you don’t know what to do with it all.
 The reality of this situation is always a bit different than the brain can imagine.
 Studies have shown that most people spend all of their inheritance within five years.
 Here are our three top tips on keeping that money and making it work for you.

 One answer to this problem is to spend some of the inheritance to pay down debt and to save some.
-This way, some of your financial burden is eased and your future is safer.
-Also, depending on where you put the remaining money, it can grow over time and be able to help you even more further down the road.
+This way, some of your financial burdens are eased and your future is safer.
+Also, depending on where you put the remaining money, it can grow over time and continue to help you further down the road.

 2. Tax Consequences

 If you’ve inherited an IRA or 401(k), you’ll have to pay taxes on the money when it is withdrawn from the account.
 This is because the money put into these accounts is pre-tax dollars and when pulled out, it is subject to income taxes.
 Here is something to consider – if the entire amount is pulled out all at once, it could put you in a higher tax bracket and you’ll end up paying much more in taxes than normal.
 By structuring a slow and steady withdrawal, you’ll limit your tax liabilities and potentially save yourself money in the long run.